-The use of birth control and abortion have a long history, and a long history of being contentious.
+The use of birth control and abortion has a long history, as well as a long history of being contentious.
 The idea that pregnancies can be prevented or stopped has raised ethical and moral issues, and, like today, in the Middle Ages you will find many opinions about what should or shouldn’t be done.
 However, the medieval period might be unique in that it is perhaps the only time when you can read the same author in one work condemning the use of birth control and in another giving directions on how to use it.

 Religious values held the most important influence on the use of birth control, before and after one conceives.
 Taking their cue from the Old Testament commandment to “Be fruitful, and multiply,” medieval Christianity saw the sole purpose of sex as a means to conceive children.
 Therefore, the idea that one could use birth control to stop conception was usually harshly condemned (and often equated as being the same as abortion).
 One ninth-century text, explains, “a woman who has taken a magic potion, however many times she would otherwise have become pregnant and given birth, must recognize herself to be guilty of homicide.”
 However, other texts suggest that the reasons why a women was using contraception could be a mitigating factor.
 The eleventh-century Decretum by Burchard of Worms explains, “It makes a big difference if a poor little woman does it on account of the difficulty of feeding, or whether a fornicator does it to conceal her crime.”